 - 6.1 The Trust of Schools aim is to treat all its pupils fairly and with respect.
 This involves providing access and opportunities for all pupils without discrimination of any kind.
 Ted Wragg Multi Academy Trust Schools are fully inclusive, and our values reflect our commitment to a school where there are high expectations for everyone.
 We aim to treat all learners fairly and with respect, and this involves providing access and opportunities for all learners without discrimination of any kind.
-Everyone in our school is important and included. - 6.2 The Trust's key objectives are to reduce and eliminate barriers for access to the curriculum and to ensure full participation in the school community for pupils, and prospective pupils. - 6.3 The Trust aims to reduce and eliminate barriers to access to the curriculum and to full participation in the school for students, and prospective students. - 6.2 The Trust aims to reduce and eliminate barriers to access to the building and environment for all stakeholders in the school including students, staff and visitors. - 6.3 To support the mission, vision and values of the Trust and its schools. - 6.4 To recognise and value parents' knowledge of their child's SEND and its effect on his or her ability to carry out normal activities and respect the parents' and the child's right to confidentiality. - 6.5 The school ensures a common high quality of experience for all students to help maximise each individual's potential, whilst supporting creativity and individuality within teaching and learning, through: - Intelligent sequencing - Adaptive teaching - Effective formative assessment - 6.6 The Trust is committed to ensuring that adequate resources will be allocated to the implementation of the policy.

-6.8 This SEND policy will be made available online on the school website, and paper copies are available upon request.
+Everyone in our school is important and included. - 6.2 The Trust's key objectives are to reduce and eliminate barriers for access to the curriculum and to ensure full participation in the school community for pupils, and prospective pupils. - 6.3 The Trust aims to reduce and eliminate barriers to access to the building and environment for all stakeholders in the school including students, staff and visitors. - 6.4 To support the mission, vision and values of the Trust and its schools. - 6.5 To recognise and value parents' knowledge of their child's SEND and its effect on his or her ability to carry out normal activities and respect the parents' and the child's right to confidentiality. - 6.6 The school ensures a common high quality of experience for all students to help maximise each individual's potential, whilst supporting creativity and individuality within teaching and learning, through: - Intelligent sequencing - Adaptive teaching - Effective formative assessment - 6.7 The Trust is committed to ensuring that adequate resources will be allocated to the implementation of the policy. - 6.8 This SEND policy will be made available online on the school website, and paper copies are available upon request.